 - Book Club Discussion Questions for Fiction and Nonfiction

-The fourth step to start a book club is to stay organized to keep your momentum rolling.
+The fifth and final step to start a book club is to find your groove (and don’t forget to have fun!).
+It's important to stay organized to keep your momentum rolling.
 We know that people are busy and have competing priorities.
 That’s why Bookclubs is here to help!
 Even the most enthusiastic group can lose steam when members can’t agree on book choices and meeting dates, or when they forget to RSVP or show up.

 Bookclubs lets you manage the small-but-crucial details easily.
 Use the shared "Books we want to read" bookshelf to recommend books for your next read.
 Use our polling tool to pinpoint meeting-dates and choose books, then set a deadline for voting.
 You’ll thank us when the responses arrive like clockwork.